StevenTammen/StevenTammen.github.io/pages/life-purpose.md

 ### Propositon 1

-In propositional logic, the first propistion is what is known as an *implication*.
+In propositional logic, the first proposition is what is known as an *implication*.
 If we let a = "absolute morality exists" and w = "there is a rational basis for declaring an action worse than another action," then proposition one can be written out formally as "not a implies not w" or "not w is necessary for not a."
 Here is the truth table for this particular implication:

 <table>
   <tr>